 We're celebrating Meatless Monday with an eye-catching and nutritious grain bowl.
-Soy sauce, ginger, garlic, Thai chile, and Chinese black vinegar create enticing Asian-inspired flavor that we can't get enough of.
+Soy sauce, ginger, garlic, Thai chile, and black vinegar create an enticing flavor that we can't get enough of.

 Whether you choose chicken or pork, this warm and cozy bowl is sure to satisfy.
 It's packed with substantial vegetables like shiitake mushrooms, Chinese broccoli, baby bok choy, and pumpkin squash.